ZakiRucker/MyWritings/README.md

 # MyWritings
-Just a collection of thoughts recorded.
+A collection of thoughts recorded.